Jeffrey-Sarnoff/Delegate.jl/README.md

     @traject2f1v       # aliases @traject_2fields1var

 Please see the online help for each macro, or read the source file, for more examples.

+#### Credits

+This module is based on original work by John Myles White and Toivo Henningsson.
+Relevant webpage references are given in src/Delegate.jl, at the end of the file.